charlieikosi/pngnewsR/README.md

 ```
 library(pngnewsR)
 ```
 This allows you to utilize several of `pngnewsR`'s webscraping functions.
-These functions are named against the category of news articles hosted on the Post-Courier news website to make things simple.
-You can visit [this link](https://www.postcourier.com.pg/) to understand what sections of the website the functions are scraping.

 ##### Available Functions
 - `business_lp()` scrapes only business news articles from loop png news website